adobe/spectrum-web-components/packages/menu/menu-item.md

 When displayed as a descendent of an element that manages selection (e.g. `<sp-action-menu>`, `<sp-picker>`, `<sp-split-button>`, etc.), an `<sp-menu-item>` will represent the "selected" value of that ancestor when its `value` attribute or the trimmed `textContent` (represeted by `el.itemText`) matches the `value` of the ancestor element.

-In the following example, the selected `<sp-menu-item>` represents a `value` of `Text that is really long and useful to a visitor, but not exactly good to use in your application or component state.` for the ancestor element.
+In the following example, the selected `<sp-menu-item>` represents a `value` of `"Text that is really long and useful to a visitor, but not exactly good to use in your application or component state."` for the ancestor element.

 <sp-tabs selected="picker-text" auto label="Long text values">
 <sp-tab value="picker-text">Picker</sp-tab>